spathan1985/WisconsinBreastCancerDataProject/README.md

 # WisconsinBreastCancerDataProject
-Implement K-means clustering algorithm on UCI machine learning dataset for classifying benign and malign cells
+Implement K-means clustering algorithm on UCI machine learning dataset for classifying benign and malign cells using Python and Machine learning.

 ## Phase1 - Data Analysis
 * Download the data using Python